Good Health

 6. If your son or daughter lives at a different address, ask your GP to send the letter to you as well.

-Even if your son or daughter goes to see your GP/paediatrician regularly, booking a health check will help identify any other health conditions as it covers 26 different areas:
+Even if your son or daughter goes to see your GP/Paediatrician regularly, booking a health check will help identify any other health conditions as it covers 26 different areas:

 Mental Capacity